Contents

 Distributive technologies can reconcentrate power through the infrastructure required to operate them at scale.
 Drawing on Hughes’s (1983) technological momentum and Jasanoff’s (2004) co-production, distributive capture names the point at which distribution-enabling mediation becomes decision-bearing over the terms of participation and difficult for participants to discipline.
 A narrower concept, residual infrastructure conversion, traces the path: functions necessary for broad participation remain outside the formal core, are carried by intermediary operators, and become governance-relevant because practical participation depends on them.

-The argument distinguishes coordination, concentration, governance relevance, and capture rather than folding them into one category.
+The argument separates coordination, concentration, governance relevance, and capture.
 Historical analogs from the printing press, railroads, and the internet motivate the problem and show recurring family resemblance.
 Ethereum provides the primary contemporary illustration because participant paths in default wallet access, hosted application infrastructure, delegated staking, block construction, and crisis coordination can be reconstructed from public artifacts.

-The strongest current novelty claim is jurisdictional and Ethereum-facing.
-Prior cycles were corrected through institutions with established jurisdiction over identifiable legal persons.
+On the account’s own operationalized thresholds, the default wallet and RPC access path crosses the capture threshold on the present record, with a stated reversal condition; the builder market remains the strongest unadjudicated candidate.
+The distinctive Ethereum-facing claim is jurisdictional.
+Earlier distributive cycles were subjected to correction efforts through institutions with established jurisdiction over identifiable legal persons.
 Ethereum’s protocol layer is reached more unevenly, leaving protocol-layer correction dependent on concentrated internal coordination even as external correction reaches the intermediary layer more directly.

 Keywords: distributive capture, residual infrastructure conversion, technological momentum, co-production, infrastructure studies, large technological systems, blockchain governance, Ethereum, jurisdictional asymmetry, residual formalization, philosophy of technology.